WebShivam/WebShivam/README.md

 **Here are few things you should know about me:**

 - 🔭 I’m currently doing 100DaysOfCode Challenge
-- 🌱 I’m currently learning FrontEnd Development at present
+- 🌱 I’m currently learning FrontEnd Development
-- 👯 I’m looking to collaborate on new and innovative ideas
+- 👯 I’m looking to collaborate on any ideas/project I can  contribute to
 - 🤔 I’m looking for help with Problem Solving
 - 💬 Ask me about how to start coding
 - 📫 How to reach me: Twitter - <a href="https://www.twitter.com/web_shivam"> @web_shivam  </a>